iliashevrin/gr1symmetry/README.md

 4. **Is Real.**: if true then assumptions core is computed for the mutant, is false then unrealizability core
 5. **Total**: average time of the configured number of repeats

-# Executing the symmetry detection evaluation JARs
+# Executing symmetry detection evaluation JAR

 Make sure that your session recognizes the CUDD library by running the following command in the terminal before executing the JARs